igormukhin/spring-session-websocket-sample/README.md

 ### Differences

 * Stand-alone Maven project
-* Dependency to Redis is replaces with a simple Map as storage for session data
+* Dependency to Redis is replaced with a simple Map as storage for session data
 * Actuator is included to show that you may need to change its `/info` endpoint.

 ### Usage